Who is AireCon sponsored by?

 Analog gaming encompasses all sorts of game types, most commonly board or tabletop games, RPGs, card games, war gaming, social deduction even some computer games.
 The common theme with games played at AireCon is that they require other people to play with, that's one of the reasons we started AireCon.

 What games are available to play?

-We have partnered with Travelling Man to bring you a huge games library of over 350 games that you can borrow games from for free throughout the event, just grab a Games Passport and leave a deposit of £10 that you'll get back when you've finished borrowing games.
+We have partnered with Travelling Man to bring you a huge games library of over 500 games that you can borrow games from for free throughout the event, just grab a Library Card and leave your phone number and a deposit of £10 that you'll get back when you've finished borrowing games.

 You can see a list of available games here, it's being added to and updated regularly.